Skip to main content

 How They Work

 Oil-flooded compressors pull in the surrounding air and squeeze it into a limited space.
-The oil, typically kept in a sump, is carefully injected into the compressor at key friction points.
+The oil, typically kept in a sump, is injected into the compressor at key friction points.
 This lubrication helps minimize damage and heat buildup in the compression chamber during the process.

 Advantages of Oil-Flooded Compressors